burkfers/qmk_firmware/keyboards/handwired/arcboard_mk17_tft/readme.md

 The issue presents when the SPI bus is shared with a PMW33xx device as well as when it is not.

+# Hardware setup
+Only the pins necessary for making the TFT work are used.
+5v is supplied from VSYS to a power rail.
+Ground rail from GND.
+RST on GP0.